 In this policy the following definitions are used:

-Data: collectively all information that you submit to Helveteq AG via the Website.
+Data: collectively all information that you submit to Helveteq AG via email, written communication, the Website or any other means.
 This definition incorporates, where applicable, the definitions provided in the Data Protection Laws;

 Cookies: a small text file placed on your computer by this Website when you visit certain parts of the Website and/or when you use certain features of the Website.
 Details of the cookies used by this Website are set out in the clause below (Cookies);